 Objectives of Prime Minister’s Employment Generation Programme

-The main objectives of PMEGP:
+The main objectives of PMEGP are:

 1. To build up employment opportunities among rural and urban areas in the country by setting up new self-employment ventures/projects/micro-enterprises.